 Mom went back to work as a waitress, so I leaned how to literally pinch pennies when she poured handfuls of customer tips on the kitchen table for us kids to separate and count.

-My high school daze were spent in Gonzales, Louisiana, the self-professed Jambalaya Capital of the World.
+My high school daze were spent in Gonzales, Louisiana, the self-professed Jambalaya Capitol of the World.
 So you know this town is serious about chow.
 Click here to see a culinary video tour of some local Cajun cuisine at the weekend Flea Market, including: Crawfish Pie, Boudin Balls and, of course, Jambalaya.

 And here's our first video we made together (in my Los Angeles kitchen.)
 You'll get a kick out of her rockin' the cast iron kettle.
 I make her Cajun Jambalaya more than any other recipe - it's simply delicious.

 Here is a link to her Jambalaya recipe with text and yummy photos.

 Mom takes a star turn with her next video recipe, her popular Chicken and Sausage Gumbo.

 It's a traditional Southern dish and its cheap, too.
 Just chicken, sausage and the Cajun veggie trinity of bell pepper, celery and onion.
 What gives Gumbo it's unique taste is a dark brown roux, which is flour cooked in oil until chocolate brown.